mondoohq/docs/releases/2025-11-mondoo-release-highlights.md

 ## Other misc updates

 - Support for Space IDs up to 64 characters long so you can use UIDs as a space ID
-- Crowdstrike import improvements prevent duplicate assets, support macOS 26, and support FQDN as asset name
+- CrowdStrike import improvements prevent duplicate assets, support macOS 26, and support FQDN as asset name
 - Organization tiles on the organizations page now include the total number of assets in the organization
 - Improved support for screen readers in the console
 - Your company name can now be set in organization details during setup